Quickstart Kubernetes: OpenTelemetry-first infrastructure metrics

-This tutorial demonstrates how to use the Kubernetes Operator for OpenTelemetry Collector to send infrastructure metrics, and optionally application traces, to Cloud Observability using a Helm chart already configured for Collector best practices.
+This Quickstart demonstrates how to use the Kubernetes Operator for OpenTelemetry Collector to send infrastructure metrics, and optionally application traces and logs, to Cloud Observability using a Helm chart following Collector general guidelines.
 This tutorial walks you through how to use Opentelemetry Collector Receivers to send OTLP metrics.
 This method differs from the Prometheus quickstart which is recommended for use when you want exact duplication of your Prometheus installation.
-Cloud Observability recommends using the Kubernetes Operator when deploying the OpenTelemetry Collector in Kubernetes environments.
+See Cloud Observability’s Technology Recommendations for recommended cloud environments.

 A prerequisite of this quickstart is a running Kubernetes cluster.
 It can be either a standard Kubernetes distribution or a managed Kubernetes distribution like Azure AKS, Google GKE, or AWS EKS.
-If you’d just like to test locally, we recommend using minikube.
+If you’d just like to test locally, we recommend using minikube and the OpenTelemetry Demo.

 For more on the Kubernetes Operator for OpenTelemetry Collector, see the official OpenTelemetry docs.